postmarketOS-mirror/mrhlpr/README.md

 The workflow looks like this:
 1. Checkout the merge request locally (`mrhlpr checkout 123`).
 2. Rebase on latest master (`git rebase master`).
-3. Add the MR-ID to all commit messages (`mrhlpr fixmsg`).
+3. Add the MR-ID to all commit messages and sign them (`mrhlpr fixmsg`).
 4. Optionally squash all commits (`git rebase -i master`).
+5. Check if everything is fine (`mrhlpr status`).
-5. If everything looks good force push (`git push --force`).
+6. If everything looks good force push (`git push --force`).
-6. In the GitLab web UI: wait for CI, then merge.
+7. In the GitLab web UI: wait for CI, then merge.

 ## installation
 Same as for pmbootstrap: clone the repo, create a symlink to `mrhlpr.py` in your `PATH`.
 Optionally set up autocompletion with argcomplete.
 See pmbootstrap's [manual installation instructions](https://wiki.postmarketos.org/wiki/Installing_pmbootstrap#Installing_Manually) for details.